British navy group: 'Potential hijack' of ship off UAE coast | Law-Order

 Shipping authority Lloyd's List and maritime intelligence firm Dryad Global both identified the vessel involved in the incident as Panama-flagged asphalt tanker Asphalt Princess.
 The vessel's owner, listed as Emirati free zone-based Glory International, could not immediately be reached for comment late Tuesday.

+Satellite-tracking data for the vessel showed it slowly heading toward Iranian waters off the port of Jask early Wednesday, according to MarineTraffic.com.

-The US military's Mideast-based fifth Fleet and the British Defense Ministry also did not immediately return calls for comment.
+The US military's Mideast-based 5th Fleet and the British Defense Ministry also did not immediately return calls for comment.
 The Emirati government did not immediately acknowledge the incident.

 Earlier, six oil tankers announced around the same time via their Automatic Identification System trackers that they were “not under command,” according to MarineTraffic.com.
 That typically means a vessel has lost power and can no longer steer.